gardener/documentation/website/documentation/getting-started/project/_index.md

 ResourceQuotas - if any - will be enforced on the project namespace.

 {{% alert color="info"  title="Quotas" %}}
 Since all Gardener resources are custom Kubernetes resources, the usual and well established concept of `resourceQuotas` in Kubernetes can also be applied to Gardener resources.
-With a `resourceQuota` that sets a hard limit on (e.g., `count/shoots.core.gardener.cloud`) you can restrict the number of shoot clusters that can be created in a project.
+With a `resourceQuota` that sets a hard limit on, e.g., `count/shoots.core.gardener.cloud`, you can restrict the number of shoot clusters that can be created in a project.
 {{% /alert %}}

 ## Infrastructure Secrets